bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 Numeric values are preferably set into vectors as strings, this is to explicitly control how numbers are formatted and sent in the protocol.
 If given as floats or integers they will be converted to strings.
 The only exception is blobsize, where the number should be an integer.

-Each member has a name and label, the label is a string which can be used by the client, if not given it will be set equal to the name.

 When transmitting a vector, using the send_setVector or send_setVectorMembers methods, the method has a timestamp argument.
 The specification requires this to be a UTC value.
 You can either create a datetime.datetime object with timezone UTC, or leave the argument as None, in which case the method will automatically insert a UTC timestamp.

 One possible way you may want to create your own timestamp is::